akshayelangovan/akshayelangovan/README.md

 ### Hi there 👋

-## My name is Akshay Elangovan.
+#### My name is Akshay Elangovan.
 I'm currently a graduate student at University of Cincinnati studying Aerospace Engineering.
 I like reading about intelligent robots and control systems and am teaching myself some tools of the trade such as programming..
+- 🔭 I’m currently working on Tethered UAVs
+- 🌱 I’m currently learning Tensorflow
+- 💬 Ask me about anything, I'm happy to have a conversation always
+- 😄 Pronouns: He/Him

 <!--
 **akshayelangovan/akshayelangovan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.